How are refunds displayed in my Reports?

 Note that we will always import refunds into our system and you can see those listed as negative amounts on your Transactions page.

-- In some state Reports, a refund from a previous period can be reported in the next upcoming return.
+Refunds from a previous period will be reported in the next upcoming return if the refund took place after the filing period of the original transaction.
 This effectively reduces the gross sales total for the period when the refund took place, which would also reduce the amount of taxes owed during the time frame as well.